Pyrdacor/Ambermoon/FileSpecs/Maps.md

 - Bit 7: Stationary / Only move when see player (**Ambermoon Advanced** only)

 For NPCs if flag "Text popup" is set, the index is a map text index and only a text popup is shown on interaction.

+Map objects are used to trigger some map event on interaction.
+The index should be 1, the event index should point to a valid map event chain.

 Note: In theory any of the travel types can be used by monsters.
 They are used for collision detection.
 Even flying monsters are possible which can move through anything (travel type 6).
 But in Ambermoon only 2 types are used: 1 and 2.
 In 3D you can't interpret those as travel types like horse, raft, etc. They are more like "collision classes".
 Each wall or object in 3D has a bit associated for collision and the "travel type" of the character is basically the bit index for collision detection.
 The only exception is travel type 6, which is always some kind of "cheat type".
 If a character has this travel type set, it won't collide with anything.